 - ANY excuse to make a cream cheese frosting drizzle is a great reason to cook.
 RIGHT?!

-Oats- I do prefer to use rolled large flake oats for this, and also you can buy gluten free if you have any guests avoiding gluten.
+Oats- I do prefer to use rolled large flake oats for this.
+You can buy gluten free if you have any guests avoiding gluten.

-Carrots- Obviously you need carrots to make carrot cake flavoured oatmeal.
-I prefer to use the pretty orange heirloom carrots (compared to the super huge ones) as I do find they’re more flavourful and sweet.
+Carrots- Obviously you need carrots to make a carrot cake baked oatmeal recipe.
+I prefer to use the pretty orange heirloom carrots (compared to the super huge ones) as I find they’re more flavourful and sweet.

 California Raisins- Raisins are such a versatile ingredient for baking and cooking, and are such a great way to add some natural sweetness to oats.
 Like a lot of produce, the best raisins definitely come from California, so as the weather warms up, I’m definitely hoping to channel a little sunshine with this recipe.